guyoung72/Impact-Assessment-of-US-Withdrawl-from-Paris-Agreement/README.md

 # Impact Assessment of US Withdrawl from Paris Agreement and Shale Revolution
-By Guyoung Kim, Dae-Sung Kim, Declan Davis
+By Guyoung Kim, Dae-Sung Kim, and Declan Davis

 ## Table of Contents
 ┌--**0.
 Abstract**<br>